UPDATE (09.19.2021): Post substantially revised for clarity. This update includes new commentary and updated images.

 Welcome to my ongoing NYTIP series!
 Recall my three-point plan to fix the NYC Subway – enhance, extend, and expand.
-Though I started talking about subway extensions recently, I’m circling back to point one – enhance – to address some low-hanging fruit.
+In this post, I will address “low-hanging fruit” opportunities to enhance the NYC Subway.

-Welcome back to my ongoing series on the New York Transportation Improvement Plan (NYTIP)!
-In my last post, I discussed the Eastern Parkway trunk line served by the 2, 3, 4, and 5 lines in Brooklyn.
-In this post, I will discuss the 2, 3, 4, and 5 lines in Manhattan and The Bronx, and explain why de-interlining is extremely challenging.
+Welcome back to my ongoing NYTIP series!
+In my last post, I discussed the Eastern Parkway trunk line in Brooklyn served by the 2, 3, 4, and 5 lines.
+In this post, I will discuss the 2, 3, 4, and 5 lines in Upper Manhattan and The Bronx, and explain why de-interlining is extremely challenging.

 In my last post, I introduced the New York Transportation Improvement Plan (NYTIP).
 In that post, I outlined a three-point plan for fixing the NYC Subway: